Equipment Inspection Training Is More Effective In A Controlled Environment

 Our hands-on equipment inspection training is a fall protection certification program geared to two specific user levels.
 The first is generally conducted immediately following our two-day “competent person” training, and gives participants the opportunity to inspect and pass or fail a variety of fall protection systems and components in a controlled environment before having the responsibility to conduct annual inspections in the actual workplace.
 The second is an eight-hour course for the person responsible for issuing equipment to users.
 This person, while not having the level of responsibility of a competent person, is responsible for inspecting equipment prior to releasing it to ensure that worker safety is not compromised by using equipment that should be removed from service.

-The calendar below shows currently scheduled classes.
-A course description follows.
-Please click on a calendar date date to register and make payment, after which you will be taken off site to complete your registration and make payment.
 We also offer small and large group awareness training.
 If you are unsure about the training needed, give us a call, and one of our experts can assist you.

 Click to Call